madmachineio/resources/tutorial/libraries.md

+Libraries make your coding process more easily.
+With different libraries, you can control many modules using some simple methods.

 # Install a library

-Libraries make your coding process more easily.
-With different libraries, you can control many modules using some simple methods. ‌ ‌

 Now let's learn how to install a library.